FabricMC/fabric-docs/develop/gamerules.md

 ::: info

-The category argument (`.category(GameRuleCategory.MISC)`) mostly just changes what category the gamerule falls under in the world creation screen
+The category argument (`.category(GameRuleCategory.MISC)`) determines which category the gamerule falls under in the world creation screen.

 :::